Asylum seekers at Quebec border nearly quadrupled in July

-Authorities say the number of asylum seekers intercepted at the Quebec-New York border nearly quadrupled in July and shows no sign of slowing down.
+Authorities say the number of asylum seekers intercepted at the Quebec-New York border in July nearly quadrupled and shows no sign of slowing down.

-Officials updated reporters at a news conference this morning in Lacolle, a Quebec border town at the forefront of the influx of people filing into Canada from the United States.
+Immigration and Citizenship Canada said today the number jumped to 2,996 from 781 in June.

-Immigration and Citizenship Canada statistics indicate the number of people intercepted in July jumped to 2,996 from 781 in June.
+The department held a joint news conference with the RCMP and the Canada Border Services Agency in Lacolle, a Quebec border town at the forefront of the influx of people filing into Canada from the United States.

 Globe editorial: Time to fix our uniquely Canadian border mess